-Can Grief Therapy Really Help Me?
+Can Counseling Really Help Me?
 I’m Not Sure I Can Ever Get Over The Loss

 This is a very normal sentiment for someone who has experienced a major loss.
 Recovering from grief requires persistence, tolerance of vulnerability, self-awareness, and courage.
 The alternative to working through it is to remain stuck in it (which often takes the form of denial or simply an unwillingness to acknowledge our emotions).
 This results in long-term difficulties--both physical and psychological.